jbesw/s3-to-lambda/ddbImporter/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

-To learn more about how this application works, see the article on the AWS Compute Blog: LINK TBD.
+To learn more about how this application works, see the article on the AWS Compute Blog: https://aws.amazon.com/blogs/compute/creating-a-scalable-serverless-import-process-for-amazon-dynamodb/.

 ```bash
 .